Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Generalizations of Kida's formula

 \section{Generalizations of Kida's formula}

 In this section, we state a generalization of Kida's formula which applies to more general $\Z_p$-extensions.
+Recall that $p\geq 5$ is a fixed prime number.
 Let $K$ be a number field and $\Kinf$ be any $\Z_p$-extension over $K$ such that all primes above $p$ are ramified in $\Kinf$.
 Let $L$ be a finite Galois extension of $K$ with Galois group $G=\Gal(L/K)$ of $p$-power order.
-Let $E_{/K}$ be an elliptic curve such that the Assumption \ref{elliptic curve assumptions} holds.
-Recall that $S$ is any finite set of primes $v$ of $K$ \emph{containing} the primes above $p$ and the primes of bad reduction of $E$.
-For our discussion on generalized Kida-type formula, we choose the set $S$ to be the primes $v$ in $K$ satisfying at least one of the following conditions \begin{enumerate} \item $v|p$, \item $E$ has bad reduction at $v$, \item $v$ is ramified in $L$. \end{enumerate} Let $\Linf$ denote the composite $\Kinf \cdot L$.
-We define two sets of primes $\cP_1$ and $\cP_2$ in $L_\infty$, which will play a crucial role in the generalization of Kida's formula. \begin{Defi} For $i=1,2$, the set $\cP_i$ consists of primes $w'\nmid p$ in $\Linf$ such that \begin{enumerate} \item $w'\in \cP_1$ if $E$ has split multiplicative reduction at $w'$, \item $w'\in \cP_2$ if \emph{all} of the following conditions are satisfied \begin{enumerate} \item $w'$ is ramified above a prime $v^\prime$ in $\Kinf$, \item $E$ has good reduction at $w'$ \item $E(L_{\infty,w'})$ possesses a point of order $p$. \end{enumerate} \end{enumerate} \end{Defi} We introduce an important assumption. \begin{assumption} Assume that each prime $w'\in \cP_1\cup \cP_2$ lies above a prime $v\in \Sigma$. \end{assumption} Note that any prime $w'\in \cP_1\cup \cP_2$ must lie above a prime $v\in S\cap \Sigma$.
+Let $E_{/K}$ be an elliptic curve such that the Assumption~\ref{elliptic curve assumptions} holds.
+Recall that $S$ is a finite set of primes of $K$ \emph{containing} the primes above $p$ and the primes of bad reduction of $E$.
+For our discussion on generalized Kida-type formula, we choose the set $S$ to be the primes $v$ in $K$ satisfying \emph{at least one} of the following conditions \begin{enumerate} \item $v|p$, \item $E$ has bad reduction at $v$, \item $v$ ramifies in the extension $L/K$. \end{enumerate} Let $\Linf$ denote the composite $\Kinf \cdot L$.
+We define two sets of primes $\cP_1$ and $\cP_2$ in $L_\infty$, which play a crucial role in the generalization of Kida's formula. \begin{Defi} For $i=1,2$, the set $\cP_i$ consists of primes $w'\nmid p$ in $\Linf$ such that \begin{enumerate} \item $w'\in \cP_1$ if $E$ has split multiplicative reduction at $w'$, \item $w'\in \cP_2$ if \emph{all} of the following conditions are satisfied \begin{enumerate} \item $w'$ is ramified above a prime $v^\prime$ in $\Kinf$, \item $E$ has good reduction at $w'$ \item $E(L_{\infty,w'})$ possesses a point of order $p$. \end{enumerate} \end{enumerate} \end{Defi} Recall that $\Sigma$ denotes the set of primes of $K$ that are finitely decomposed in $\Kinf$.
+We introduce an important assumption. \begin{assumption} Assume that each prime $w'\in \cP_1\cup \cP_2$ lies above a prime $v\in \Sigma$. \end{assumption} By assumption, any prime $w'\in \cP_1\cup \cP_2$ must lie above a prime $v\in S\cap \Sigma$.
 The above assumption guarantees that the sets $\cP_i$ are finite for $i=1,2$.
 Our choice of $\cP_1$ is the same as that in \cite{HM99}, and $\cP_2$ bears the additional condition that the primes $w'\in \cP_2$ are ramified over $\Kinf$.
 This does not make an actual difference in terms in the formula relating the $\lambda$-invariants.